Death

 Do I die daily to sin?

 attentive to His voice, quickly and fully obeying His requests.
 We are not our own, we have been bought with a price (1 Cor 6:20).
 Jesus died that we might live, we die to self that we might live for Him.
-Instead of grumbling because you they are not being ministered to, view it as a God permitted occasion to deny the carnal nature.
+Instead of grumbling because you are not being ministered to with life's events not turning out as you hoped, view it as a God permitted occasion to deny the carnal nature and submit to Him.

 Believer’s baptism is the symbolic demonstration of ‘reckoning the old fleshly nature being unresponsive to sin, yet being spiritually alert and alive to the divine nature’ (Rom 6:4; Gal 2:20; Col 2:20, 3:3,5).